progressivis/progressivis/doc/userguide.md

 ## Running a Progressive Program

-The easiest environment to run progressive programs is the JupyterLab notebook.
+The easiest environment to run progressive programs is jupyter lab notebooks.
-**ProgressiVis** comes with specified widgets, visualizations, and mechanisms to navigate a notebook in a non-linear way to follow the progression of modules.
+**ProgressiVis** comes with widgets, visualizations, and mechanisms to navigate a notebooks in a non-linear way to follow the progression of modules.
-Therefore, ProgressiVis offers two levels of programming, a low-level, as shown in the first example above, and a high-level designed for JupyterLab, more convenient, hiding boilerplate code and providing convenient widgets and navigation mechanisms inside JupyterLab to manage the non-sequential style of ProgressiVis programs.
+ProgressiVis offers two levels of programming, a low-level, as shown in the first example above, and a high-level designed for jupyter lab notebooks, more convenient, hiding boilerplate code and providing convenient widgets and navigation mechanisms to manage the non-sequential style of ProgressiVis programs.

 Alternatively, progressive programs can be run in a _headless_ environment.
-We also provide an experimental setup to run them behind a web server to create progressive applications without a notebook.
-This setup is experimental and should be extended in the future.

 ## Communication between ProgressiVis and the Notebook

-ProgressiVis runs using asynchronous functions.
+ProgressiVis is built on top of python asynchronous functions.
 The communication between ProgressiVis and the notebook is done through callbacks and function calls.
 Module callbacks are handy to update the environment outside of ProgressiVis.
 For example, visualizing the heatmap shown in the first example works like this:
 ```python